bearlord/pdo_taos/README.md

 `TDengine` does not support modification operations by default.
 Data with duplicate timestamps is written to a table that does not support data updates, and **the later written data** will be **discarded**.

-If the user needs the update function of the data, when building the database, he only needs to specify the **update** option of the database as **1**.
+If the user needs the update function of the data, just specify the **update** option of the database as **1** when building the database.

 Example：